whl1729/note/computer/dp/gof/3_creational_patterns.md

     - Adding Clone is difficult when the classes under consideration already exist.
     - Implementing Clone can be difficult when their internals include objects that don't support copying or have circular references.

+6. Related Patterns
+    - Prototype and Abstract Factory are competing patterns in some ways.
+They can also be used together, however.
+An Abstract Factory might store a set of prototypes from which to clone and return product objects.
+    - Designs that make heavy use of the Composite and Decorator patterns often can benefit from Prototype as well.

 ### 3.5 Singleton（单例）

 1. Intent: Ensure a class only has one instance, and provide a global point of access to it.